baytamo/09-readme-generator/README.md

 Rachael Martinez

 ## [License](#license)
-This project is licensed under the terms of GNU General Public License v3.0.
+This project is licensed under the terms of MIT.

 ### [Contact Info](#contact)
 Questions or Feedback?
 Direct your correspondence to: